newportg/NorthStarContractIntegration/5-building-block-view/README.md

 ![image](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/newportg/NorthStarContractIntegration/master/plantuml/BuildingBlockView.puml)

-This service has been designed to handle the interaction with the Frontify brochure generation service.
-Based on the information supplied the service will determine whether to use the, more automated API service, or the more bespoke CSV file service, which requires a great deal of user interaction.

-The service will provide auditing information, which will return information based on the quantity of requests by day/month, and by whom.
+This service has been designed to pass contacts to/from the NorthStar CRM system.
+Hub will pass all new and updated contacts via this service, this service will then pass a subset onto NorthStar CRM.
+This subset will slowly increase until NorthStar CRM has consumed all of the active contacts from within hub.
+Any contact that is consumed by the NorthStar CRM will be mastered with NorthStar.
+The filter service will pass processed contacts back to hub, so its database can be made consistent with NorthStar CRM.

 ### Contained Building Blocks